18 Feb Visiting Sai Yok National Park, Thailand

-I am quite fond of National Parks in Thailand, mostly to get away from the heat and the concrete that encompasses Bangkok.
-Some of the popular destinations like Khao Yai and Erawan National Park tops the list when it comes to a weekend trip from Bangkok.
-But, I will suggest you add Sai Yok National Park to your list as well.
-It is one of the lesser-known National Park in Thailand despite being so close to Bangkok.
+I am pretty fond of National Parks in Thailand, mostly to get away from the heat and the concrete that encompasses Bangkok.
+Some popular destinations like Khao Yai and Erawan National Parks top the list when it comes to a weekend trip from Bangkok.
+I will also suggest you add Sai Yok National Park to your list.
+It is one of the lesser-known National Parks in Thailand despite being so close to Bangkok.
 You can also spend a full weekend in the jungles.

 If you decide to visit, here is all the information you need for your trip.

 While it may seem that this is a part of Kanchanaburi and you can do the trip together, Sai Yok is actually quite far.
 To reach the heart of the national park you need to travel around 100km from Kanchanaburi by road.
 The national park runs parallel to River Kwai Noi (a tributary of River Kwai).

 Sai Yok National Park is a little ahead of Erawan National Park and waterfalls adjacent to the eastern border of Myanmar.
 In fact, most natives in the area are from smaller tribes in Myanmar like the Mon tribe.